-Being that I am a mother, a wife, oh, and a real estate agent, sales and persuasion are two critical factors in my life.
+As a mother, wife, oh, and a real estate agent, sales and persuasion are two critical factors in my life.
 Recently, a friend sent me the link to Daniel Pink’s MasterClass and asked for my opinion.
-My initial thoughts?
-Well, I had never done a MasterClass, nor had I ever heard of Daniel Pink.
+I had never done a MasterClass, nor had I ever heard of Daniel Pink.
 But my friend gave it a glowing review — so I signed up.

 I went in with minor-to-moderate expectations but walked away feeling as if I had just completed a semester at Harvard based solely on persuasion and sales.
 I have highlighted and summarized the pieces that spoke the loudest to me because I think we can all benefit from Pink’s knowledge.